Skoda Kodiaq SUV (2016 - ) review

 How much will it cost me?

-One of the biggest attractions of the Kodiaq is its low entry price: the five-seat version equipped with the 1.4-litre petrol engine costs the same as a VW Golf.
-That model only has five seats, and a more modest level of standard kit, but even the 2.0-litre diesel in SE L trim will cost thousands less than its comparable rivals from ">Hyundai, Kia and Land Rover.
+One of the biggest attractions of the Kodiaq is its low entry price: the entry-level version equipped with the 1.4-litre petrol engine costs the same as a mid-spec VW Golf.
+That model only has five seats, and a more modest level of standard kit, but even the 2.0-litre diesel in SE L trim will cost thousands less than its comparable rivals from Hyundai, Kia and Land Rover.
 It will also be cheaper than those competitors when it comes to PCP finance deals, with Skoda consistently offering hefty dealer contributions and incentives.

 The Scout model will cost a good chunk more than most other models, so unless you really plan to take your Kodiaq off-road, it’s probably not worth the extra.
 Likewise, the vRS model is the most expensive car in the range, and is a slightly faster version of the regular Kodiaq, rather than a standalone SUV, so you’ll need to be sold by the sporty image and extra horsepower to justify the extra cost.